simonschoe/simon/content/elements/index.md

 *The more universal the appeal of the idea, the better it scales.*
 ~[John List](https://www.thevoltageeffect.com/)

-*The dichotomy of life is: If you do what's easy in the short-term life will be hard; if you do what's hard in the short-term, you life will get easier.*
+*The dichotomy of life is: If you do what's easy in the short-term, life will be hard; if you do what's hard in the short-term, you life will get easier.*
 ~[Layne Norton](https://youtu.be/K4Ze-Sp6aUE?t=10625)